Ginkgoselect® Phytosome (Ginkgo Phytosome — Indena)

 Diabetes medications — modest hypoglycemic effects.

-Pregnancy — ginkgo CONTRAINDICATED in pregnancy due to bleeding concerns; AVOID supplementation.
+Pregnancy — ginkgo contraindicated in pregnancy due to bleeding concerns; avoid supplementation.

-Lactation — limited safety data; AVOID.
+Lactation — limited safety data; avoid.

-PRE-SURGERY — DISCONTINUE 2-3 WEEKS BEFORE due to bleeding risk (longer than other supplements).
+Pre-surgery — discontinue 2-3 weeks before due to bleeding risk (longer than other supplements).

-Anti-seizure medications — theoretical interactions; ginkgo may affect seizure threshold; AVOID with seizure disorders.
+Anti-seizure medications — theoretical interactions; ginkgo may affect seizure threshold; avoid with seizure disorders.

 Frequently asked questions about Ginkgoselect® Phytosome (Ginkgo Phytosome — Indena)

-What is Ginkgoselect® Phytosome (Ginkgo Phytosome — Indena) used for?
+What is Ginkgoselect Phytosome used for?

-Does Ginkgoselect® Phytosome (Ginkgo Phytosome — Indena) interact with medications?
+Does Ginkgoselect Phytosome interact with any medications?